neskoc/mqtt_arrowhead/doc/Project.md

 - Results shall be presented on Dec15, lecture 13-17 or Jan 7 lecture hours still TBD.
 - Max 15 minutes for presentation and demonstration of results
-- Presentation and demo shall include:
+- Presentation and demo shall include

   - SoSD documentation
   - SysDdocumentation